-The Lion and Other Beasts / The Lion’s Share
+The Wild Ass and the Lion / The Lion and Other Beasts / The Lion’s Share (Aesop's Fables)

 The Lion and Other Beasts (Alfred Caldecott's Version)